smoeding/puppet-sendmail/README.md

 }
 ```

-Note that these settings also disable the automatic generation of the `sendmail.cf` and `submit.cf` files.
+**Note**: These settings also disable the automatic generation of the `sendmail.cf` and `submit.cf` files.
+You will have to do that yourself if you change one of the files.

 ### I am behind a firewall and need to forward outgoing mail to a relay host